NilanjanDaw/SAW-SR/README.md

 # SAW-SR
 ## Description
 <p>
 A full network protocol stack implementing the Stop-And-Wait and Selective Repeat Protocols to make File Transfer over UDP Reliable.
-The protocol stack is written in java and works in the application layer.
+The protocol stack is written in java and works in the application layer. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;The Project was implemented as part of our Computer Networks Course CS602.
 </p>

 ## Instructions